-Alene Brown-Harris is the newly elected 2018-2019 Chair of National Congress of Black Women (NCBW), Los Angeles Chapter.
-Ms. Brown-Harris is a lifetime NCBW member of and serves on its National Board.
+Alene Brown-Harris is the newly elected 2018-2021 Chair of National Congress of Black Women (NCBW), Los Angeles Chapter.
+Ms. Brown-Harris is a lifetime NCBW member of and serves on its National Board for the past 6 years.

 Ms. Brown-Harris is a 1970 graduate of Alcorn A&M University (a historically black college) where she earned a Bachelor of Science degree in Business Education.
 Brown-Harris’ mother always told her to “Reach for the sky, and whatever you achieve will not be taken away from you.”
 That was great advice for a young black child growing up in the rural south; Brown-Harris knew she had to work hard, set goals, and meet challenges.
 She also knew that quitting was not an option.